 Have you ever met someone and felt like they absolutely, totally get you?
 That this person makes you feel alive and excited just by saying hello?
-If you’re an INFJ who’s met an ENTP, you’ll know exactly what I mean.
+If you’re an INFJ (in the 16 type system) who’s met an ENTP, you’ll know exactly what I mean.
 Many people say that ENTP and INFJ types are made for each other.

 Let’s take a look.